peterpih/WilliamCargilfield/20151016 Book - Village in the Snow.md

 "Come in," called Mrs May.
 Mrs May told the children a story.
 The story was about a village.
-The vollage was in the mountains.
+The village was in the mountains.
 Everyone liked the story.
 It was called The Village in the Snow.
 The children went to Biff's room.